Codrax/Codrut-Fluent-Design-System/README.md

 - Scrollbox, a modern scrollbox that uses the modern scrollbars
 - Selector, a component which allows to select between multiple options with a animation when switching
 - Checkbox, a animated checkbox that supports 3 states
+- Edit Box, a flue edit box with vertical alignment support
 - Standard icon, a drawable TGraphicControl icon component that has multiple icons
 - Slider, a slider with tick support, hint previews and more features
 - Blur Material, a acrilic blur box that can be drawn from the wallaper or a screenshot of the screen.
 Great for Windows Fluent Design System like apps